Code-Institute-Submissions/StienBoodts-ci-milestone-project4_FebResub/README.md

 - #### **First Time Visitor Goals:**
 1. As a first time user, I want to find out the purpose of the website immediately.
 2. As a first time user, I want to find out what products are available.
-3. As a first time user, I want to find out how I can buy the products.
+3. As a first time user, I want to find out how I can buy the products and buy them.

 - #### **Returning Visitor Goals:**
-1. As a returning user, I want to find out how I can buy more products.
+1. As a returning user, I want to find out how I can search and filter for specific products.
 2. As a returning user, I want to access my profile and view previous orders.
 3. As a returning user, I want to access my profile and edit info kept on file.